Skip to content

 merge_leaves bool

-indicator to merge leaf nodes and remove intermediate parent node(s), defaults to False
+indicator to merge from-path's leaf nodes and remove intermediate parent node(s)

 False